Supply Chain Dashboard: 5 Examples + Template

 Most supply chain dashboards suck.

-• What a modern supply chain dashboard should actually look like.
+• What a good supply chain dashboard should include

-• 5 examples built for real stakeholders across inventory, logistics, and procurement.
+• 5 supply chain dashboard examples built for real stakeholders across inventory, logistics, and procurement

-• A free dashboard template you can swipe and use today.
+• A free dashboard template you can copy and use today

 Why Supply Chain Dashboards Are No Longer Optional

-• Multiple departments slice the same data in different ways.
+• Multiple departments to analyze the same data from different perspectives

-• Your PoS systems, TMS, ERPs, and spreadsheets talk to each other.
+• Data from PoS systems, TMS, ERPs, and spreadsheets to live in one place

-Bottom line: if your team is still guessing instead of seeing, you’re already behind.
+The bottom line is simple.
+If your team is still guessing instead of seeing, you are already behind.

-Dashboards fix that—if you build them the right way.
+Dashboards fix this when they are built the right way.

 5 Best Supply Chain Dashboard Examples

-That’s the mistake most companies make—they try to force one dashboard to work for everyone.
+This is where most companies get it wrong.
+They try to force a single dashboard to work for everyone.
+It never does.

 1. Inventory Management Dashboard (For Warehouse + Finance)